pruthvi-hegde/casestudy/README.md

 9. Follow the instructions to enter the App Password.
 The App Password is the 16-character code in the yellow bar on your device.
 10. Tap Done.

+**Note** :
-**Note** : Setup your api-key to access the Guardian APIs and replaces the values in the app.
+* Setup your api-key to access the Guardian APIs and replace api-key values in the code.
+* Unfortunately GitHub restricts from uploading large files.
+Since data files could not be uploaded, save data from question 1 to 'articles.csv'.
+Because 9th question results build upon the results from question1.